ProximaCA/markdown-cv/index.md

 - **Teamwork:** Proven ability to collaborate effectively in team environments
 - **Multitasking:** Skilled at managing multiple projects simultaneously

-## Achievements

-- Awarded a certificate for 2nd place in the "Medvezhonok" Olympiad in 5th grade

 ## Interests & Additional Information